 The Iranian shopkeeper near to our Tehran apartment often hear me saying “Morq…morq….” and he would laugh.
-Morq is one of the few Persian words that I know to communicate when we are hunting for our sundry for a cook out at the apartment.
+Morq is one of the few Persian words that I know to communicate when we are hunting for our sundry for a cookout at the apartment.
 By the way, Morq means chicken in Farsi and one need to know this so that one doesn’t end up getting beef or mutton or unknown meat for food.

 Language is a big, big problem when it comes to ordering food here in Tehran especially if you are talking to the locals in English.

-I guess before us coming over, the locals had no problem with the issue of halal & non halal.
-Finding out some of us don’t eat beef was an eye opener to some of the Iranians.
+I guess before us coming over, the locals had no problem with the issue of halal & non-halal.
+Finding out some of us don’t eat beef was an eye-opener to some of the Iranians.

 For lunch, we usually avoid fast food (pizza or fried chicken) and go for real Persian cuisine – usually rice and kebab.
 Their rice itself is good enough to be eaten on its own.
-Lunch is usually accompanied by semi fried tomatoes (which we use the juices as gravy) and plain yogurt.
+Lunch is usually accompanied by semi fried tomatoes (which we use the juices as gravy) and plain yoghurt.

-So if one compare to Malaysian food to Iranian food, it looks healthier although one cannot compare the taste between the 2.
-We for one missed spicy food, soup and heavy breakfast in form of nasi lemak or mee goreng.
-But since we usually walk 1 – 2 kilometres on almost daily basis to look for restaurants and sometimes find interesting places to dine in, we are in a way also exercising our appetites before we order our food.
+So if one compares to Malaysian food to Iranian food, it looks healthier although one cannot compare the taste between the 2.
+We for one missed spicy food, soup and heavy breakfast in the form of nasi lemak or mee goreng.
+But since we usually walk 1 – 2 kilometres on an almost daily basis to look for restaurants and sometimes find interesting places to dine in, we are in a way also exercising our appetites before we order our food.
 I guess it is a blessing in disguise.